Carrowmore Lake

 It is an oligotrophic/mesotrophic lake with a substrate of Dalradian schists and pale quartzite.
 Its shorelines are dominated by blanket bog mainly but there are many houses, mainly linear in layout, along both sides of its shores.
 Its catchment area includes the townland of Bellanaboy in Kilcommon where the contentious Corrib Gas refinery is situated.

 Archaeology

 There are many islands in the lake.
 Some of these are thought to have been crannogs in use as lake fortifications through from the Iron Age to as late as the 17th century.
-The fort of Rathmorgan on the mountain at the south west corner of the lake is the site of the Táin Bó Flidhais cattle raid on Erris from Cruachan in Tulsk, Co.
-Roscommon, a tale from the Iron Age cycle of folklore.
+The fort of Rathmorgan on the mountain at the south west corner of the lake is the site of the Táin Bó Flidhais cattle raid on Erris from Cruachan in Tulsk, County Roscommon, a tale from the Iron Age cycle of folklore.

 George W. Russell ("Æ") wrote a poem about Carrowmore Lake.